An

 I've visited?

-of my eDiary & scroll up to read backwards in time?
+of my eDiaries & then scroll up to read them backwards in time?

-Also, embedded textual content reflects the time of the events vs. current time—view the pages full-screen?
+Also, the embedded content of the textualized events reflects the time of the events vs. current time—view the pages full-screen?

 Have fun, regardless ;)